napari/napari/docs/naps/4-async-slicing.md

     - Main example is [the napari-animation plugin](https://www.napari-hub.org/plugins/napari-animation), but there may be others.
     - This was explored [^pull-4969] with the following main findings.
         - Forcing synchronous slicing when combining the prototype and `napari-animation` seems to work for the basic examples.
-        - We only need to force synchronous slicing when using `Viewer.screenshot`, as keyframes just capture the value of `current_step` and similar.
+        - We only need to ensure synchronous slicing before using `Viewer.screenshot`, as keyframes just capture the value of `current_step` and similar.
         - `screenshot` is only called a few times in `napari-animation`, so wouldn't require large changes if asynchronous slicing was the default.
     - Decision: always have some way to force synchronous slicing.
-        - Initially, slicing may be synchronous by default, so no modifications are needed for `napari-animation` or similar plugins/scripts.
+        - But no need to support synchronous slicing by default, which is harder to implement.
 - Should `Dims.current_step` (and `corner_pixels`) represent the last slice position request or the last slice response?
     - With sync slicing, there is no distinction.
     - With async slicing, `current` is ambiguous.
     - [Initial small consensus around last request](https://github.com/napari/napari/pull/4892/files#r935336654)
     - Decision: last request.
-        - The implementation is simpler if this represents the last request
+        - The implementation is simpler if this represents the last request.
         - Can introduce an additional public attribute later if last response is needed.

 ## References and footnotes